Everest Three High Passes Trek

 • Khumbu Region Municipality Entry Fee permit card

-• Government-authorized licensed trekking guide.
+• Government-authorised licensed trekking guide.

 • Guide expenses, including his salary, meals, accommodations, and insurance.

-• Accommodation during the trek on a sharing basis (16 nights)
+• Accommodation during the trek on a sharing basis

 • Meals during the trek (Breakfast, Lunch, Dinner).
 A Cup of tea or coffee will be provided during breakfast only